 What History Teaches: Scapegoating and the Politics of Othering

-A look at how Nazis leveraged fear, nationalism, and antisemitism to scapegoat Jewish people and other minorities.
-What societal and psychological dynamics made this strategy so effective?
+• How the Nazis leveraged fear, nationalism, and antisemitism to scapegoat Jewish individuals and other minorities

 Dr. Beth Griech-Polelle